Rainbows are an arc-shaped spectrum of light which are caused by the refraction and reflection of light in water droplets.

 Sometimes we can see a second, larger, rainbow outside the main one.
-This is called a "secondary" rainbow, and it is formed by rays of light that are reflected inside the rain drop twice.
+This is called a "secondary" rainbow, and it is formed by rays of light that are refracted by the raindrop and then reflected inside the rain drop twice.

 If you look carefully, you will see that the extra reflection means that the colours in the secondary rainbow are in the opposite order to the first (or "primary" rainbow).
 The secondary rainbow is also less bright because the light is being spread over a larger area of the sky.

 The area between the two rainbows is known as 'Alexander's Band', named after Alexander of Aphrodisias who first described its occurrence in 200 AD.Moonbows Moonbow